OussamaElhamdani/FaceSimNet/README.md

 1. **Main Notebook**: Begin by reviewing the `main` notebook.
 This notebook contains theoretical details and serves as an overview or project review.
 It provides essential background information on the project.

 2. **Imgprocessing Notebook**: After reviewing the `main` notebook, proceed to the `Imgprocessing` notebook.
 This notebook covers various image processing techniques used in the project.
-Understanding these techniques is crucial for grasping the subsequent model implementation.

 3. **Model Notebook**: Finally, explore the `model` notebook.
 This notebook delves into the main ideas and implementation details of the project.
 By this point, you should have a solid understanding of the project's theoretical foundations and image processing techniques, which will aid in comprehending the model implementation.